pashpashpash/SamsungCMS/README.md

 4. Create timeline of edits to the config files (with time stamps) and store them (with ability to backup at any point).

 ## To do
-- [ ] Optimize globalview query to bring down load time from 7 seconds
-     -  globalView function in main.go
 - [ ] Add login functionality + server validation
 - [ ] Delpoy site to a hosted domain provided by Sergey.
 Alternatively, hook up a GCP server myself.
 - [ ] Write a translator in go that translates ultra app configs to config.ini sections